hydr0nium/ctf_writeups/backdoor_ctf_2022/konsolation_prize.md

 for bit in chain(probably_public_bits, private_bits):
 ```

 So YES they use sha1 and not md5.
-This is why it wasn't working all the time.
-So let's hack together the new exploit with sha1 instead of md5.
-Reading through all the code I also were sure we need to use the `-` in the random boot id and we also need the cgroup content.
+This is why it wasn't working before.
+So let's hack together a new exploit with sha1 instead of md5.
+Reading through all the code I was also sure we need to use the `-` in the random boot id and we also need the cgroup stuff.
 Trying it with all this gives us this pin:

 `118-611-032`